LtcSoar/learngit/readme.txt

-git is a distributed version control system. git is a free software. in addition, OK。 i think it is a not bad idea to say something here.
+git is a distributed version control system. git is a free software. in addition, OK。 i think it is a not bad idea to say something。